EightEFI/Digitraffic-road-conditions/README.md

 3. Wait 5 minutes for first data update
 4. Check logs for API errors
 5. Verify the section ID is valid (check logs for resolved ID)

+### Weather Station Entities Not Disabled by Default

+**Issue**: All weather station entities are enabled instead of just the 11 essential ones

+**Solutions**:
+1. This feature only affects **newly created entities**
+2. If you added the station before v0.1.63, entities were created as enabled
+3. To apply the disabled-by-default setting:
+   - Remove the weather station integration instance
+   - Restart Home Assistant
+   - Re-add the weather station
+4. Only 11 essential sensors will be enabled; enable others manually as needed

 ### TMS Measurements Not Updating